November 29th, 2017

 The Plate competitors enjoyed 45 games across the two age divisions with 194 goals scored.
 Waltham Forest were comprehensive winners with victories in both age group categories.
 From second place to sixth, the competition was very close with Hammersmith and Fulham taking the silver medal.

 Maria Papazoglou from the victorious Whitefields School in Waltham Forest said: “I am very happy with the team.
-Having a competition like this to focus on is good for them, it helps them across the board at school.
+Having a competition like this to focus on is good for them, it helps them behave within school as well.

-“They played very well today and behaved very well too.
+“They played very well today.
 Thanks to Panathlon for giving our students these opportunities.”

 This will be augmented later in the year with the addition of the girls’ football programme that attracts hundreds of female footballers and leaders.